-Unlike most pacemakers that are placed in the patient's chest with leads running to the heart, Micra is implanted directly into the patient’s heart.
+Micra™ is the world's smallest pacemaker.1 Unlike most pacemakers that are placed in a patient's chest with leads running to the heart, Micra is a leadless pacemaker because it's implanted directly into the heart.

 For most patients, the Micra design translates to fewer medical complications and fewer post-implant activity restrictions.

 Tim lived with a traditional pacemaker for 18 years, but due to pre-existing health conditions, his device was causing him pain.
 His doctor told him about another option, a leadless pacemaker, which allowed him to focus on his life and his family instead of his pain and his condition.

 After a series of fainting episodes halted Ross' running routine, he knew it was time to talk to his doctor.
 Together, they decided a leadless pacemaker was the best way to keep him on the trails.